GuideNepalNRNRemittanceHundiBankingPersonal Finance

 Different scenarios call for different channels.
 The most common ones:

-- Large one-off (US$5,000+) for property down-payment, wedding, or medical: Direct SWIFT wire to the Nepali bank.
-Cleaner documentation trail, often the only channel that handles the size without splitting transactions.
+• Large one-off (US$5,000+) for property down-payment, wedding, or medical: Direct SWIFT wire to the Nepali bank.
+Cleaner documentation trail, and often the only channel that handles the size without splitting transactions.

-- Funding a Nepal FD at the 1% premium: Wire to a designated remittance account at the bank that will house the FD; ask for the remittance documentation when funding the deposit.
+• Funding a Nepal FD at the 1% premium: Wire to a designated remittance account at the bank that will house the FD, and ask for the remittance documentation when funding the deposit.

 Common mistakes I have seen

-- Sending into a regular NPR account when an NRN-flagged FCY account would have qualified for the 1% FD premium.
-Once converted to NPR, the premium argument is harder to make.
+2. Sending into a regular NPR account when an NRN-flagged FCY account would have qualified for the 1% FD premium.
+Once converted to NPR, making the premium argument gets harder.

-- Splitting one large transfer into many small ones to "fly under the radar."
-This pattern itself triggers AML flags at the receiving bank and can result in account holds.
-If you have US$10,000 to send, send US$10,000 — explain it as savings for a property purchase or family obligation; that explanation is what banking exists for.
+3. Splitting one large transfer into many small ones to "fly under the radar."
+The pattern itself triggers AML flags at the receiving bank and can result in account holds.
+If you have US$10,000 to send, send US$10,000.
+Explain it as savings for a property purchase or family obligation.
+That explanation is what banking exists for.

 Tracking it in Kharchapatra

-For the recipient side (family in Nepal) — or for an NRN who also manages a Nepal-based Kharchapatra account remotely — a setup that holds up:
+For the recipient side (family in Nepal), or for an NRN who also manages a Nepal-based Kharchapatra account remotely, here is a setup that holds up:

-FX marginfor the implied cost of each remit (the difference between mid-market converted NPR and the NPR actually received).
-Optional, but eye-opening after 3–4 transfers. - A separate
+3. A custom category FX margin for the implied cost of each remit (the difference between mid-market converted NPR and the NPR actually received).
+Optional, but eye-opening after 3–4 transfers.

-NRN — FCY Holdingsaccount if you hold USD/EUR/GBP at a Nepali bank.
-Track in NPR equivalent at the receipt rate; the actual currency stays separate. - A monthly remittance review on the 1st of each month — open the remittance category, note the total received, and reconcile against the expected support amount.
+5. A monthly remittance review on the 1st of each month.
+Open the remittance category, note the total received, and reconcile against the expected support amount.
 Catches dropped or partial transfers within days.

 What this comes down to